M1r1k/name-rater/README.md

 # Name Rater - Danish Baby Names Analysis

 This project parses Danish baby names data from HTML files and stores it in SQLite for analysis.
+It also includes a React web interface for rating and comparing baby names.

 ## Features